 Future Watch 1: Data Security.

-Chartered Engineer, Enterprise Architect and one half of KnowNow, Chris Cooper talks to Gemma Christie and explains the data security issues that people and organisations still can’t seem to master, as well as next-horizon ideas that we’ll start seeing in the next two to ten years.
+Chartered Engineer, Enterprise Architect, and one-half of KnowNow, Chris Cooper talks to Gemma Christie and explains the data security issues that people and organisations still can’t seem to master, as well as next-horizon ideas that we’ll start seeing in the next two to ten years.

 G: Hi Chris thanks for your time today.
 We’re going to start by discussing your article ‘5 rules of thumb and security of YOUR data’.
 Before we get started would you mind giving us a quick introduction to Know Now and your role there?

 C: Yeah sure, KnowNow was set up by myself and David Patterson back in Nov 2013.
 We’re both ex IBM and we are both from the Smart City space.
-The reason we set up KnowNow is we felt that there is a market opportunity on helping places, cities, districts and communities adopt technology in a safe and sustainable way.
+The reason we set up KnowNow is we felt that there is a market opportunity to help places, cities, districts and communities adopt technology in a safe and sustainable way.
 Our previous employer was focused on some other stuff and we felt they were missing out on that opportunity.
 We still have a great relationship with IBM and we’re an IBM business partner.

 Find out more about the Cognicity challenge here: http://cognicity.london/cognicity-challenge